Original newspaper scan

 Ramiz Alia for the second time at the Prosecutor's Office

-Most of his collaborators have been arrested Most of his collaborators have been arrested Ramiz Alia for the second time at the Prosecutor's Office Alia questioned about 2 April, the Shkolla e Bashkuar coup...
-The former communist president, Ramis Alia, has been summoned for a second time to the Tirana Prosecutor's Office.
-Yesterday, from 11 a.m. to 1 p.m., for two straight hours, he answered the questions of prosecutor Beqir Koko regarding 8 complaints out of the 70 that have been filed against him in total.
-Ramis Alia's answers began with the events at the former Shkolla e Bashkuar, when the military coup was organized.
+Alia is questioned about 2 April, the coup at the United School...
+Most of his collaborators have been arrested The former communist president Ramis Alia has been summoned for the second time to the Tirana Prosecutor's Office.
+Yesterday from 11 a.m. to 1 p.m., for two consecutive hours, he answered questions from prosecutor Beqir Koko regarding 8 of the 70 complaints filed against him in total.
+Ramis Alia's answers began with the events at the former United School, where the military coup was organized.
 Ramis Alia was asked what he knew and what orders he had given.
-The first complaint against the former communist president was filed from Hasi in Kukës by the families of two victims who were shot, allegedly because of an assassination attempt on Alia during a visit to that region.
-The complaints were followed by dozens more from 36 families of people killed on the border in the years 1989-1991 and by many lawsuits filed over the period 1986-1991, in which Ramis Alia is the number-one responsible person for what was happening in Albania.
-Ramiz Alia was released from prison in July 1995, taking advantage of the entry into force of the new Criminal Procedure Code.
-He had been sentenced for large-scale abuse of state property to 5 years in prison and to repay 11 million lekë to the state treasury.
-The hottest point in the complaints against Ramiz Alia is the event of 2 April 1991 in Shkodër, where, despite 6 people having been convicted, the massacre remains a mystery.
+The first complaint against the former communist president was filed from Hasi i Kukës by the families of two victims who were executed for an alleged attempt on Alia's life during a visit to that region.
+The complaints were followed by dozens more from 36 families of those killed at the border in the years 1989-1991 and by many complaints concerning the period 1986-1991, for which Ramis Alia is the number one responsible for what was happening in Albania.
+Ramiz Alia came out of prison in July 1995, benefiting from the entry into force of the new criminal procedure code.
+He had been sentenced for large-scale misuse of state property to 5 years in prison and the payment of 11 million lekë to the state treasury.
+The hottest point of the complaints against Ramiz Alia is the event of 2 April 1991 in Shkodër, where, although 6 people have been convicted, the massacre still remains a mystery.
 Ramis Alia heads the list of 34 former high-ranking state officials of the dictatorship who are accused of mass expulsions and internments in Albania.
-So far, 30 people from this list have been charged.
+So far, 30 people from this list have been indicted.
 Alia listening to his lawyer, Kleanthi Koçi P.B.

 Ramiz Alia Beqir Koko Kleanthi Koçi Tiranë Hasi i Kuksit Kukës Shkodër Shqipëri